Differential graded algebra: Models for DGAs

 As mentioned previously, oftentimes one is most interested in the (co)homology of a DGA.
 As such, the specific (co)chain complex we use is less important, as long as it has the right (co)homology.
 Given a DGA $A$, we say that another DGA $M$ is a model for $A$ if it comes with a surjective DGA morphism $p : M \to A$ that is a quasi-isomorphism.

-Minimal Models
+Minimal models

 Since one could form arbitrarily large (co)chain complexes with the same cohomology, it is useful to consider the "smallest" possible model of a DGA.
-We say that a DGA $(A,d,\cdot)$ is a minimal if it satisfies the following conditions.
+We say that a DGA $(A,d,\cdot)$ is minimal if it satisfies the following conditions.

 Note that some conventions, often used in algebraic topology, additionally require that $A$ be simply connected, which means that $A^0=k$ and $A^1=0$.
 This condition on the 0th and 1st degree components of $A$ mirror the (co)homology groups of a simply connected space.

 Finally, we say that $M$ is a minimal model for $A$ if it is both minimal and a model for $A$.
 The fundamental theorem of minimal models states that if $A$ is simply connected then it admits a minimal model, and that if a minimal model exists it is unique up to (non-unique) isomorphism.